CaptSolo/lv-namedays/README.md

 >>> ['Imants', 'Rimants', 'Ingars', 'Intars', 'Ingārs', 'Ingera', ...]
 ```

-You can also access the full list of name days (both the core and the extended name day list):
+You can also access the full list of name days (both the core and the extended name day list) that this application is using:

 ```
 # Get the core name days list (dictionary)